What is JPEG 2000?JPEG 2000 is an image compression standard for remote sensing digital imagery.

-Does GIS software support JPEG 2000?Most GIS applications have added support for JP2 in their latest releases, and plug-ins for web browsers are available.
+Does GIS software support JPEG 2000?Most GIS applications, including ArcGIS, have added support for JP2 in their latest releases, and plug-ins for web browsers are available.

 How is MassGIS using JPEG 2000?

 In order to reduce storage and bandwidth requirements, MassGIS has chosen to distribute the 2005 1:5,000 color orthos as lossy compressed (16:1) 4-band multispectral images (red, green blue and infrared bands) over the web as JPEG 2000 files.
-Available for purchase will be lossless JPEG 2000 4-band images as well.
+Available for purchase are lossless JPEG 2000 4-band images as well.
 (MrSID versions are also available).

+The 2013 USGS Color Ortho Images are available for free download in JPEG 2000 format (lossy compressed (20:1) 4-band multispectral images (red, green blue and infrared bands)).

-The ArcGIS version of the MassGIS Data Viewer Toolbar allow for display of JPEG 2000 imagery.
+The ArcGIS version of the displays JPEG 2000 imagery.